 Table 1.
-Overview of the techniques used for a app design. -- -------------
+Overview of the techniques used for app design.

+Time Activity Participants Aim Data collection and

+analysis

+Dec 2018 Field Software Experience Observations as to

+- observations designers paramedics' the requirements and

+Mar 2019 ("internship") daily work, gain possible challenges

+knowledge for the app were

+regarding the discussed within the

+nature of the team and with

+9 role and its paramedics.

+specific

+challenges.

+Feb 2019 Workshops Paramedics Different foci Paramedics discussed

+- from the and formats: content and structure

+Sep 2019 rescue Discuss and and reflected on the

+stations and define content role plays.

+software and structure;

+designers simulate cases in Findings (minutes of

+role plays to discussions and

+evaluate content suggestions,

+and structure observations of

+using paper simulations) were

-Timeframe Activity Participants Aim Data collection and analysis Dec 2018 - Mar 2019 Field observations ("internship") Software designers Experience paramedics' daily work, gain knowledge regarding the nature of the role and its specific chal- lenges.
-Observations as to the requirements and possible challenges for the app were discussed within the team and with paramedics.
-Feb 2019 - Sep 2019 Workshops Paramedics from the rescue stations and software design- ers Different foci and formats: Discuss and define content and structure; simulate cases in role play to evalu- ate content and structure using paper prototypes; identify useful func- tions; check hardware options.
-Paramedics discussed content and structure and reflected on the role plays.
-Findings (minutes of discus- sions and suggestions, observations of simulations) were summarized by the research team, discussed, checked with literature and guide- lines, and included in new versions.
-Findings as to functionality were discussed with software designers.
-Jan 2019 - Dec 2019 Background conver- sations Paramedics and relevant management (heads and deputies of the rescue sta- tions, the district's rescue service and fire department) Provide a quick opinion and prelim- inary appraisal of a feature, wording or content; test app prototypes and assess perception; keep the staff in- formed about the progress of the project; give paramedics the ongo- ing opportunity to share their expe- rience and thoughts with research team; plan implementation in daily routine.
-Discussions were held within the research team and with software designers.
-Feb 2019 - (ongo- ing) Questionnaires Paramedics Gain information on real emergen- cies with foreign-language patients; enable paramedics to promptly de- scribe their respective experience and impressions; detect which lan- guages have to be supported by the app.
-Descriptive statistics (scaled ques- tions), frequency analysis (lan- guages), content analyses (free texts); challenges raised could be reflected on the workshops.
-Sep 2019 - Oct 2019 Case simulations Students in the School for Paramedics External perception of the devel- oped app; test and evaluate the app in a mock real-life setting; finalize the app.
-Observation of the simulations by the research team and software de- signers; students provide feedback on user experience.
-Dec 2019 Final ("prerelease") testing Two paramedics from each rescue station Test and evaluate the app in a real- life setting.
-Direct feedback to developers and researchers.
+prototypes; identify useful functions; check hardware options. · · Jan - Dec 2019 Background conversations Paramedics and relevant management (heads and deputies of the rescue stations, the district's rescue service and fire department) Quick opinion and preliminary appraisal of a feature, wording or content.
+Test app prototypes and assess perception.
+Keep the staff informed about the progress of the project.
+Give paramedics with the ongoing opportunity to share their experience and thoughts with research team.
+Plan implementation in daily routine.
+Discussions in research team and Feb 2019 - (ongoing) Questionnaires Paramedics Gain information on real emergencies with foreign- language patients.
+Enable paramedics to describe their respective Descriptive statistics (scaled questions), frequency analysis (languages), content analyses (free texts).
+Challenges raised could be reflected on the workshops.

+experience and impressions promptly.

+Detect which

+languages have to be supported

+by the app.

+Sep - Oct Case Students in External Observation of the

+2019 simulations the School perception of the simulations by the

+for developed app research team and

+Paramedics software designers.

+Test and

+evaluate the app Students provide

+in a mock real- feedback on user

+life setting, experience.

+finalize the app.

+Dec 2019 Final ('pre- Two Test and Direct feedback to

+release') testing paramedics evaluate the app developers and

+from each in a real-life researchers.

+rescue station setting.

 The research and development process moved in iterative cycles (Figure 1).
 At each stage, findings from the previous cycle were reflected on and formed the basis for planning the next phase.
 For example, intermediate results concerning the communication content (which phrases should be integrated?) and its structure (how should these phrases be grouped?) were discussed and tested in role play.
-As new components arose, the structure was revised, the proposed content was adjusted to reflect up-to-date literature and guidelines, features were rethought with technical developers, and the features were set up for discussion and tested again.
+As new components arose, the structure was revised, the proposed content was adjusted inline with up-to-date literature and guidelines, features were rethought with technical developers, and then set up for discussion and tested again.
 The number of iterations could not be predetermined beforehand as interesting outputs could not be anticipated and could arise at any stage.